joshuacurtiss/theoreference/README.md

-# theoreference
+# Theocratic Publication Reference Library #

-Library for dealing with theocratic publication references.
+A library for dealing with theocratic publication references.
+More info is coming soon.